Cocartesian fibrations and straightening internal to an $\infty$-topos: Introduction

 \subsection{Acknowledgments}

 I would like express my gratitude to Rune Haugseng for his advice and support and for countless helpful discussions throughout the process of writing this paper.
 I also thank Sebastian Wolf for sharing his valuable insight during many discussions on the subject.
+Finally, I thank Bastiaan Cnossen for his comments on an earlier version of this manuscript.